xinyu910/Cloud-Image-Gallery/README.md

 * Make Changes

-* If yo have any issues you would like to discuss, see readme file-contact for contact informations.
+* If you have any issues you would like to discuss, see the readme file-contact for contact information.

 see [Contributing](https://github.com/xinyu910/Cloud-Computing-MemCache/blob/main/CONTRIBUTING.md) for details